nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Adding a link to a module in Plannit

-    1. Prerequisites: Use the `list` command to display all existing modules (from the sample data) in Plannit.
+    1. Prerequisite: Use the `list` command to display all existing modules (from the sample data) in Plannit.

     1. Test case: `add-link m/CS2103T la/Google l/google.com`<br>
        Expected: